Introduction

 As previously mentioned, the dedicated database-specific connector nodes already contain the necessary JDBC drivers.
 However, some databases require special licensing that prevents us from automatically installing or even bundling the necessary JDBC drivers with the corresponding connector nodes.
 For example, KNIME provides additional plug-ins to install the Oracle Database driver, official Microsoft SQL Server driver or the Amazon Redshift driver which require special licenses.

 To install the plug-ins, go to FileInstall KNIME Extensions….
 In the Install window, search for the driver that you need (Oracle, MS SQL Server or Redshift), and you will see something similar to the figure below.
 Then select the plug-in to install it.
 If you don’t see the plug-in in this window then it is already installed.
 After installing the plug-in, restart KNIME.
-After that, when you open the configuration dialog of the dedicated Connector node, you should see that the installed driver of the respective database is available in the driver name list.
+After that, when you open the configuration dialog of the dedicated Connector node, you should see that the installed driver of the respective database is available in the database driver list.

 02 driver marker